gemini-hlsw/explore-help-docs/configuration/table.md

 ### Time

 The time required to achive the requested signal-to-noise as estimated by the Integration Time Calculator.
 This includes all overheads and takes into account the target properties, the selected constraints, and the details of the instrument configuration.

+If there are multiple targets defined in the observation the time will be calculated to yield the requested S/N on the *brightest* target in order to avoid saturation, and the brightest target will be indicated at the top right of the table.
+The ITC output for either target may be viewed in the ITC panel using the selector at the top.

 If the Time column displays a warning symbol (triangle with exclamation point) it means that information required for the calculation is missing, and you may hover over the icon to get more details.